Making decisions together

 There will be a twelve-week public consultation on the proposed finalised options.

-• September / October 2024 : Present final recommendations from engagement and consultations to the IJB
+• January to February 2025 : Present final recommendations from engagement and consultations to the IJB

 A final report will be go before the East Lothian Integration Joint Board (IJB).
 They will discuss all the findings of the engagement and consultation process.
 They will then make a decision and direct ELHSCP on which options to take forward.